 45-50 minutes – Discussion questions

-Each person should be invited to share something or ask a question if he/she chooses to regarding the questions/discussion starters below.
-Go through one question at a time and give each person an opportunity to say something if he/she chooses.
+Each person should be invited to share something or ask a question if he/she chooses regarding the questions/discussion starters below.
+Go through one question at a time, and give each person an opportunity to say something if he/she chooses.
 Avoid having one or two persons dominate the discussion.
 Go around the circle and do not be afraid to share!
-Your insights may assist someone else in their understanding of the topics.
-Your question may very well be the same question someone else may have.
-Some of the questions below will invite a personal sharing, other questions will invite you to share with others what you read in Chapter Four.
-The goal is to share both personally and to also make sure that the faith of our Church is clearly expressed and understood by all.
+Your insights might assist someone else in their understanding of the topics.
+Your question might very well be the same question someone else has.
+Some of the questions below will invite a personal sharing;other questions will invite you to share with others what you read in Chapter Four.
+The goal is to share personally and to make sure that the faith of our Church is clearly expressed and understood by all.

 - What does it mean to say that “the most basic foundation of all of society is the family?”
 Discuss this concept.

-- What about married couple who cannot conceive, despite a strong desire to have children of their own?
+- What about married couples who cannot conceive, despite a strong desire to have children of their own?
 How might God use them to bear fruit through their marriage in other ways?

-- Discuss the role of a parent and child
+- Discuss the roles of a parent and child

 - What rights and responsibilities stand out that a parent owes a child?